karlwuest/karlwuest.github.io/_pages/openpositions.md

 My main research focus is on security and privacy aspects of digital currency and smart contract systems as well as some aspects of trustworthy computing.
 Check out my [publications](/publications) to see some of my recent work.
 If you are interested in working on similar topics, please get in touch!

 I am currently mainly looking for PhD students, but I am also open to applications for PostDocs and can offer fully funded positions for this as well.
 The positions are at the [CISPA Helmholtz Center for Information Security](https://cispa.de), one of the world's [top research institutions in the area of information security](http://csrankings.org/#/index?sec&world).
+The start dates for the positions are flexible.

 ##### Salary